By Terrence Blackman, PhD and Utamu Bell – OilNOW

 About the Authors

 Utamu Belle is an award-winning Guyanese journalist with a career spanning over a decade.
 Her experience includes writing for print, television, and online media.
 She has worked as a Radio and Television host.
-She is the Founder of A-to-Z Media (Guyana), a News and Digital Editor with Upscale Magazine, and a Digital Coordinator/News Editor with The Guyana Business Journal and Magazine.
+She is the Founder of A-to-Z Media (Guyana) and a News and Digital Editor with Upscale Magazine.